 2:00 to 3:00 p.m.

 Join with us as we delight and inspire the elders of our community with lively company, silly joke time, and a fun, oldies-but-goodies sing-along with musical accompaniment.
 Don't sing well?
 Don't worry!
 All you need is a heart full of goodness and a smile.
-Please come live your love with us and experience the blessing.
+Please come live your love with us!
 Adults and children of all ages are welcome.